-\rightarrow Strategic assessment criteria (60 points)
+→ Strategic assessment criteria (60 points)

-Cluster 1: Project relevance 20 pts How well is a need for the project justified?
-The project addresses common alpine territorial challenges of the ASP programme or a joint the programme area - there is a real need for the project (well justified, reasonable, well exp - AF C.2.1 and C.2.2 The project clearly contributes to the EUSALP - AF C.2.5 The project clearly contributes to the Territorial Agenda, the Green Deal and/or any other st such as a wider strategy on one or more policy levels (EU / national / regional) AF C.2.5 olained).
+Cluster 1: Project relevance

+How well is a need for the project justified?

+- The project addresses common alpine territorial challenges of the ASP programme or a joint asset of the programme area - there is a real need for the project (well justified, reasonable, well explained).
+AF C.2.1 and C.2.2 - The project clearly contributes to the EUSALP AF C.2.5 - The project clearly contributes to the Territorial Agenda, the Green Deal and/or any other strategies such as a wider strategy on one or more policy levels (EU / national / regional).
+AF C.2.5

 To what extent will the project contribute to the achievement of programme's objectives and indicators?

-The project overall objective clearly contributes to the achievement of the programme specific objective AF C.1 The project outputs are clearly linked to programme relevant output indicators and their cont to programme targets is sufficient AF C.4 Output tables in work packages Project's contribution to programme relevant result indicators is realistic and sufficient AF tribution How does the project build on existing practices?
-The project makes use of available knowledge and builds on existing results and practices The project avoids overlaps and replications; there is evolution of ideas and it demonstrations solutions that go beyond the existing practice or adapts and implements already developed so - AF C.2.2 tes new Cluster 2: Cooperation character 10 pts
+- The project overall objective clearly contributes to the achievement of the programme priority specific objective. - AF C.1 - The project outputs are clearly linked to programme relevant output indicators and their contribution to programme targets is sufficient. - AF C.4 Output tables in work packages - Project's contribution to programme relevant result indicators is realistic and sufficient.
+AF C.5

+How does the project build on existing practices?

+- The project makes use of available knowledge and builds on existing results and practices.
+AF C.2.7 - The project avoids overlaps and replications; there is evolution of ideas and it demonstrates new solutions that go beyond the existing practice or adapts and implements already developed solutions.
+AF C.2.2

+Cluster 2: Cooperation character